Annual Policy Reminder

 All employees are able to confidentially or anonymously report concerns about conflicts of interest, environmental health and safety concerns, sexual harassment, theft or fraud, accounting irregularities, athletics compliance, violations of law, contract or university policy by contacting the Ethics and Compliance Helpline.

 Veteran and Disability Designation and Race and Ethnicity Self-Identification in Axess

 To create an inclusive, accessible, diverse and equitable university, Stanford requests that employees designate their veteran and disability status, as well as their race and ethnicity information.
 Log into Axess>Employee>Employee Center>Personal Information section to click the applicable links to submit or update your Veteran Status, Disability Status, or Race and Ethnicity Status.

 State law (Connelly Act) requires employers to notify employees of known asbestos-containing construction materials located in buildings constructed prior to 1981.
 This notification is provided to new Stanford employees and distributed to all employees on an annual basis.

 Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act (Clery Act)

 Stanford's Department of Public Safety compiles an annual report to keep the campus community informed about crime statistics, fire incident statistics, and safety policies, allowing individuals to make informed decisions about their personal safety and enhance the safety of others.
 The information is used to assess and identify ways to strengthen emergency planning university-wide.

 Mandated Reporting of Child Abuse and Neglect

-California law requires certain individuals at Stanford, called Mandated Reporters, to report known or reasonably suspected child abuse or neglect to the authorities.
+California laws and Stanford policy requires certain individuals at Stanford, called Mandated Reporters, to report known or reasonably suspected child abuse or neglect to the authorities.
 Mandated Reporters are required to review the training and submit an acknowledgement in STARS.